na-na-hi/renget/archive/EvanGreene.md

     Things that are important or required for future quests to function.
 RP items are all the extra things that do not have any function in combat or other bonus granting ability.
 Normal items can be moved into RP storage, but they *cannot* be returned to being a normal item.
 Type | Item Name | Description
 ------ | ------ | :----:
-RP Item | Eᴍᴘᴛʏ | Vacant inventory slot.
+Quest Item | Mystery Dirt | Dirt taken from a Mystery Dungeon with similar properties to the one we woke up in.
 RP Item | Eᴍᴘᴛʏ | Vacant inventory slot.

 **OLD MOVES (∞ slots)**